mzaradzki/quant-finance-student-quizz/quizz_list.md

 	If L is a list, how do you extract the sub list from the 5th element to the last one?

-	Is this `a = [1,2,3,(),[],]` a valid command?', field:'IT', expertise:'Python'},
-	//{text:'args and kwargs', field:'IT', expertise:'Python'},
-	//{text:'List comprehension', field:'IT', expertise:'Python'},
-	//{text:'Application and syntax of decorators', field:'IT', expertise:'Python'},
-	//{text:'Lambda function', field:'IT', expertise:'Python'},
-	//{text:'Function "map" usage and syntax', field:'IT', expertise:'Python'},

-	{text:'What do you know about numerical schemes to solve PDE in TxX space?', field:'IT', expertise:'Numerical'}, {text:'What do you know about numerical schemes to solve PDE in TxXxY space?', field:'IT', expertise:'Numerical'}, {text:'How do you improve the performance of Monte-Carlo simulations?', field:'IT', expertise:'Numerical'}, {text:'What is a Low-Discrepancy sequence?', field:'IT', expertise:'Numerical'}, {text:'What is the Sobol sequence useful for?', field:'IT', expertise:'Numerical'}, {text:'What is the complexity of a tridiagonal system solver?
-What is the name of the algorihtm?', field:'IT', expertise:'Numerical'}, {text:'You are being provided with a gaussian-law random simulator.
-How do you simulate two correlated variables?', field:'IT', expertise:'Numerical'}, {text:'You are being provided with a uniform-law random simulator.
-How do you simulate a gaussian variable?', field:'IT', expertise:'Numerical'}, {text:'Give an example function for which a Newton-root-solver method would fail to converge.', field:'IT', expertise:'Numerical'}, {text:'In the programming language of your choice, how do evaluate P(X) = 3X^4 + 2X^3 - X^2 + X.', field:'IT', expertise:'Numerical'}, {text:'What is **Cholesky** algorithm?
-What is its application in finance?', field:'IT', expertise:'Numerical'},
-	//{text:'Comment Simuler un mouvement brownien ?
-Un processus de poisson ?', field:'IT', expertise:'Numerical'},
-	//{text:'Borwnian Bridge', field:'IT', expertise:'Numerical'},

-	{text:'What is the derivative of the **ArcSin** function?', field:'Analytics', expertise:'Calculus'}, {text:'What is the derivative of the **f(x)=x^x** function?', field:'Analytics', expertise:'Calculus'},
-	{text:'What is the limit as x goes to infinity of the **f(x)=sqrt(x*x-x)-x** function?', field:'Analytics', expertise:'Calculus'}, {text:'Solve for x such that x^x^x^...^x=2.', field:'Analytics', expertise:'Calculus'},

-	{text:'What is the density function of the log-normal law?', field:'Analytics', expertise:'Probability'}, {text:'Let X be a random law.
-What is the characteristic function of X?', field:'Analytics', expertise:'Probability'}, {text:'Write down the equation of an Ornstein-Uhlenbeck process?', field:'Analytics', expertise:'Probability'}, {text:'If B(t) denotes a brownian process, calculate Var(B(t)).', field:'Analytics', expertise:'Probability'},
-	{text:'Write down the Ito lemma.', field:'Analytics', expertise:'Probability'},
-	{text:'Write down Bayes theorem.', field:'Analytics', expertise:'Probability'},
-	{text:'What is Doob s Optional Stopping Theorem?', field:'Analytics', expertise:'Probability'},
-	{text:'In stochastic calculus, what is the reflection principle?', field:'Analytics', expertise:'Probability'}, {text:'What is an affine process?', field:'Analytics', expertise:'Probability'},
-	{text:'What is the Milstein scheme?', field:'Analytics', expertise:'Probability'},
-	{text:'What is the Feller condition?', field:'Analytics', expertise:'Probability'},
-	{text:'What is a stationary process?', field:'Analytics', expertise:'Probability'},
-	{text:'If X follows a normal distribution, how much is E(exp(X))?', field:'Analytics', expertise:'Probability'},
-	{text:'What are the properties of a stationary process?', field:'Analytics', expertise:'Probability'},

-	{text:'You are playing a game of dice with a friend.
+	Is this `a = [1,2,3,(),[],]` a valid command?

+	Meaning of : args and kwargs

+	List comprehension : explain

+	Application and syntax of decorators

+	Lambda function : explain

+	Function "map" usage and syntax

+## Math > Numerical algo

+	What do you know about numerical schemes to solve PDE in TxX space?

+	What do you know about numerical schemes to solve PDE in TxXxY space?

+	How do you improve the performance of Monte-Carlo simulations?

+	What is a Low-Discrepancy sequence?

+	What is the Sobol sequence useful for?

+	What is the complexity of a tridiagonal system solver?
+What is the name of the algorihtm?

+	You are being provided with a gaussian-law random simulator.
+How do you simulate two correlated variables?

+	You are being provided with a uniform-law random simulator.
+How do you simulate a gaussian variable?

+	Give an example function for which a Newton-root-solver method would fail to converge.

+	In the programming language of your choice, how do evaluate P(X) = 3X^4 + 2X^3 - X^2 + X.

+	What is **Cholesky** algorithm?
+What is its application in finance?

+	How to simulate a Brownian process ?
+A Poisson process ?

+	How to simulate a Brownian Bridge

+## Math > Calculus

+	What is the derivative of the **ArcSin** function?

+	What is the derivative of the **f(x)=x^x** function?

+	What is the limit as x goes to infinity of the **f(x)=sqrt(x*x-x)-x** function?

+	Solve for x such that x^x^x^...^x=2.

+## Math > Probability

+	What is the density function of the log-normal law?

+	Let X be a random law.
+What is the characteristic function of X?

+	Write down the equation of an Ornstein-Uhlenbeck process?

+	If B(t) denotes a brownian process, calculate Var(B(t)).

+	Write down the Ito lemma.

+	Write down Bayes theorem.

+	What is Doob s Optional Stopping Theorem?

+	In stochastic calculus, what is the reflection principle?

+	What is an affine process?

+	What is the Milstein scheme?

+	What is the Feller condition?

+	What is a stationary process?

+	If X follows a normal distribution, how much is E(exp(X))?

+	What are the properties of a stationary process?

+	What is a Random-Walk process?

+## Math > Puzzles

+	You are playing a game of dice with a friend.
 The game ends when a player throw a six.
 You start first.
-What are your chances?', field:'Analytics', expertise:'Puzzle'}, {text:'In a game of dice you can throw the dice up to 3 times.
+What are your chances?

+	In a game of dice you can throw the dice up to 3 times.
 Your payoff is the last number you got.
-How much are you willing to pay?', field:'Analytics', expertise:'Puzzle'}, {text:'On Earth surface, show there are always pairs of diametrically oposite points with identical temperature.', field:'Analytics', field:'Analytics', expertise:'Puzzle'}, {text:'A (10x10x10) cube is made up of small cubes (1x1x1).
-If all of the small cubes with a surface on the exterior were removed, how many small cubes would be left?', field:'Analytics', expertise:'Puzzle'}, {text:'What is the probability that the 1st business day of a month falls on a Monday?', field:'Analytics', expertise:'Puzzle'}, {text:'The fair value of a book is $5 today, and it will be worth either $6 or $1 tomorrow.
-What is the probability that it will be worth $1 tomorrow?', field:'Analytics', expertise:'Puzzle'}, {text:'You walk one mile south, one mile east and then one mile north to end up where you started.
-Where are you?', field:'Analytics', expertise:'Puzzle'}, {text:'Can the mean of two consecutive prime numbers be a prime number too?', field:'Analytics', expertise:'Puzzle'}, {text:'You have 7 identical balls and an 8-th one that is heavier but looks similar.
-What is your best strategy to identify the heavy ball using a scale?', field:'Analytics', expertise:'Puzzle'},

-	{text:'What is a Random-Walk process?', field:'Analytics'},
+How much are you willing to pay?

+	On Earth surface, show there are always pairs of diametrically oposite points with identical temperature.

+	A (10x10x10) cube is made up of small cubes (1x1x1).
+If all of the small cubes with a surface on the exterior were removed, how many small cubes would be left?

+	What is the probability that the 1st business day of a month falls on a Monday?

+	The fair value of a book is $5 today, and it will be worth either $6 or $1 tomorrow.
+What is the probability that it will be worth $1 tomorrow?

+	You walk one mile south, one mile east and then one mile north to end up where you started.
+Where are you?

+	Can the mean of two consecutive prime numbers be a prime number too?

+	You have 7 identical balls and an 8-th one that is heavier but looks similar.
+What is your best strategy to identify the heavy ball using a scale?

+## Math > Statistics

-	{text:'How much is the **skewness** of a t-distribution?', field:'Analytics', expertise:'Statistics'}, {text:'What is the Maximum Likelihood method?', field:'Analytics', expertise:'Statistics'},
+	How much is the **skewness** of a t-distribution?

-	{text:'The linear model `Y = a + bX + error` is estimated by OLS and its Rsquare is found to be 75%.
-What does if mean?', field:'Analytics', expertise:'Statistics'}, {text:'What do you know about the Durbin-Watson statistic', field:'Analytics', expertise:'Statistics'}, {text:'What do you know about the Breusch-Godfrey test?', field:'Analytics', expertise:'Statistics'}, {text:'What do you know about the Jarque-Berra test?', field:'Analytics', expertise:'Statistics'}, {text:'Under what conditions can you conclude the OLS is BLUE?', field:'Analytics', expertise:'Statistics'}, {text:'After running an OLS you have to test an hypothesis on a single parameter.
-What test do you perform?', field:'Analytics', expertise:'Statistics'}, {text:'After running an OLS you have to test joint hypotheses on its parameters.
-What test do you perform?', field:'Analytics', expertise:'Statistics'}, {text:'What does the graph of a t-distribution look like?', field:'Analytics', expertise:'Statistics'}, {text:'What is the link between the t-distribution and the N(0,1) distrbution?', field:'Analytics', expertise:'Statistics'}, {text:'You are being asked to run an ADF for process X(t).
-What is the purpose?', field:'Analytics', expertise:'Statistics'}, {text:'What is the difference between the Dickey-Fuller and the ADF tests?', field:'Analytics', expertise:'Statistics'}, {text:'What is the difference between the ADF and KPSS tests?', field:'Analytics', expertise:'Statistics'}, {text:'What is the purpose of the Ljung-Box test?', field:'Analytics', expertise:'Statistics'}, {text:'For an AR process your favorite software plotted the PACF chart.
-What do you observe?', field:'Analytics', expertise:'Statistics'}, {text:'How much is the **kurtosis** of the standard gaussian distribution?', field:'Analytics', expertise:'Statistics'}, {text:'To perform the ADF test for X(t) you have to estimate an regression with an OLS.  a) What will be the explained variable?  b) What will be the explanatory variables?  c) Explain the H0 of the ADF using "words" only.  d) Express the H0 with an "equality".', field:'Analytics', expertise:'Statistics'}, {text:'What is the difference between an ACF and a PACF?', field:'Analytics', expertise:'Statistics'}, {text:'What is the meaning of "the OLS is BLUE"?', field:'Analytics', expertise:'Statistics'}, {text:'What is a t-distribution with an infinite degree of freedom?', field:'Analytics', expertise:'Statistics'}, {text:'After running an OLS a software reports the following: SSExplained=14 and SSResidual=6.
-What is the model Rsquare?', field:'Analytics', expertise:'Statistics'}, {text:'When investigating heteroskedasticity in a linear regression involving time-series, which test is the most appropriate ; a) White or b) Engle?', field:'Analytics', expertise:'Statistics'}, {text:'Two analysts worked on modeling the price of Oil and reported in their findings summary Information Criteria of -7 and -8.
-Which seems to be the most promising?', field:'Analytics', expertise:'Statistics'},
+	What is the Maximum Likelihood method?

+	The linear model `Y = a + bX + error` is estimated by OLS and its Rsquare is found to be 75%.
+What does if mean?

+	What do you know about the Durbin-Watson statistic

+	What do you know about the Breusch-Godfrey test?

+	What do you know about the Jarque-Berra test?

+	Under what conditions can you conclude the OLS is BLUE?

+	After running an OLS you have to test an hypothesis on a single parameter.
+What test do you perform?

+	After running an OLS you have to test joint hypotheses on its parameters.
+What test do you perform?

+	What does the graph of a t-distribution look like?

+	What is the link between the t-distribution and the N(0,1) distrbution?

+	You are being asked to run an ADF for process X(t).
+What is the purpose?

+	What is the difference between the Dickey-Fuller and the ADF tests?

+	What is the difference between the ADF and KPSS tests?

+	What is the purpose of the Ljung-Box test?

+	For an AR process your favorite software plotted the PACF chart.
+What do you observe?

+	How much is the **kurtosis** of the standard gaussian distribution?

+	To perform the ADF test for X(t) you have to estimate an regression with an OLS.  a) What will be the explained variable?  b) What will be the explanatory variables?  c) Explain the H0 of the ADF using "words" only.  d) Express the H0 with an "equality".

+	What is the difference between an ACF and a PACF?

+	What is the meaning of "the OLS is BLUE"?

+	What is a t-distribution with an infinite degree of freedom?

+	After running an OLS a software reports the following: SSExplained=14 and SSResidual=6.
+What is the model Rsquare?

+	When investigating heteroskedasticity in a linear regression involving time-series, which test is the most appropriate ; a) White or b) Engle?

+	Two analysts worked on modeling the price of Oil and reported in their findings summary Information Criteria of -7 and -8.
+Which seems to be the most promising?

-	//{text:'What is the LM test?', field:'Analytics', expertise:'Statistics'},
+	What is the LM test?

-	{text:'What are requirement for a time-serie to be stationary?', field:'Analytics', expertise:'Statistics'}, {text:'How is distributed the LM-statistic?', field:'Analytics', expertise:'Statistics'},
+	What are requirement for a time-serie to be stationary?

+	How is distributed the LM-statistic?

-	{text:'An analyst ran a Jarque-Berra test and its software reports a very small JB statistics.
-What can he conclude from this?', field:'Analytics', expertise:'Statistics'},
+	An analyst ran a Jarque-Berra test and its software reports a very small JB statistics.
+What can he conclude from this?

-	//{text:'To charaterize an F-distribution you need 2 different DoF parameters.
-What is the purpose of the 1st one?', field:'Analytics', expertise:'Statistics'},
+	To charaterize an F-distribution you need 2 different DoF parameters.
+What is the purpose of the 1st one?

-	//{text:'Outlier detection, Cook and Leverage', field:'Analytics', expertise:'Statistics'},
+	Outlier detection, Cook and Leverage: what do you know about this?

-	//{text:'Ramsey test', field:'Analytics', expertise:'Statistics'},
-	//{text:'Qestion about multi-colinearity and or Klein rule', field:'Analytics', expertise:'Statistics'},
-	//{text:'Give a number of observation, a number of parameter and a number of hypothesis and ask the DOF for various tests', field:'Analytics', expertise:'Statistics'},
-	//While performing the ARCH test a students reported LM = -4.5.
+	While performing the ARCH test a students reported LM = -4.5.
 What do you conclude?

-	//{text:'What is the "core" part of the AIC and BIC Information Criteria?', field:'Analytics'},
+	What is the "core" part of the AIC and BIC Information Criteria?